tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

     ![stu_sort_descending.png](Images/stu_sort_descending.png)

 Ask for any remaining questions before moving on.

 - - -

 ### 5. Instructor Do: Groupby (10 mins)

+This module focuses on getting students started with grouping and aggregating data.
+Grouping data is particularly valuable when dealing with data for multiple stocks.
+Students will receive a brief overview of what grouping is, and then the instructor will perform a live demo of how to use the Pandas `groupby` function.

 **Files:**